SLASCONE/SLASCONE-demo-wpf-nuget/README.md

 ## Error Handling and Resilience

-This sample demonstrates how a desktop application can handle SLASCONE-related errors in a way that is resilient but still predictable for the user.
+This sample demonstrates how an application can handle SLASCONE-related errors in a way that is resilient but still predictable for the user.
 For detailed information about SLASCONE API error codes, refer to the [SLASCONE error handling documentation](https://support.slascone.com/hc/en-us/articles/360016160398).

 The current implementation applies this logic specifically to: